Luke Recker: Indiana

 Recker officially signed to play for Indiana in May 1997 after having verbally committed in his sophomore year of high school.
 He chose to wear jersey number 4.
 Despite being only a freshman, Recker was given a starting role from Knight, and in his first year he led the team in steals with an average of 1.5 per game and was the second player for minutes played (939) and points per game.
 He scored a then career-high 29 points against Oklahoma during the 1998 NCAA tournament.
 He ended the season having started 30 of his 32 games, with averages of 12.8 points, 3.9 rebounds, 2.8 assists and 1.5 steals, shooting almost 50% from the field.
 During his freshman year he mainly played the small forward position and was named an All-Big Ten Honorable Mention.

 As a sophomore he was already considered one of the top perimeter players of Indiana's roster, and further increased his scoring average, recording double figures in 26 of the 34 games played (in 12 games he scored 20 points or more).
 He was the best scorer of the team with an average of 16.1 points per game.
 He started 33 of his 34 games, and played a total of 1,080 minutes (31.8 per game).
 His successful sophomore season earned him a place in the All-Big Ten Third Team, and he was also an Academic All-American.
 During his two years at Indiana he scored 954 points.

 Despite his success at Indiana, in April 1999 he announced his desire to transfer to another program, stating he was not «satisfied with his development as a player».
 He restricted his choices to Arizona, North Carolina, Florida, Iowa and Notre Dame, and finally decided to transfer to Arizona.
 Due to NCAA transfer rules, he was to sit out the 1999–2000 season.
 He chose the jersey number 2 and attended the University of Arizona for the Fall semester.

-Recker and several other people were involved in a car accident on July 10, 1999 near Durango, Colorado.
-Recker was a passenger with his girlfriend Kelly Craig (aged 19) and her brother, Jason Craig (17), in a Ford Taurus which was driven by their friend John Hollberg (23).
+Recker and several other people were involved in a car accident on July 10, 1999, near Durango, Colorado.
+Recker was a passenger with his girlfriend Kelly Craig (aged 19) and her brother, Jason Craig (17), in a Ford Taurus driven by their friend John Hollberg (23).
 While they were on County Road 240 heading to Durango for a carnival, a truck driven by Bob Hardwick invaded the central lane and collided with two other vehicles at 70 mph.
 A total of 15 people were involved in the accident.
-John Hollberg died and Recker and Kelly and Jasper Craig suffered severe injuries that required surgery.
+John Hollberg died while Recker, Kelly and Jasper Craig suffered severe injuries that required surgery.
 Recker's injuries included a laceration to his left ear, cuts on his head and damage to his left wrist and thumb.